Dark Eye Circles

 Not all doctors agree that it is safe to use IPL near the eyes, however some do recommend it for vascular pigmentation issues, such as dark circles under the eyes.

 Laser resurfacing can be used to help reduce dark circles by increasing collagen production, decreasing pigmentation problems, and improving overall skin quality.
-However, laser treatments and chemical peels are most effective when used as part of a combination approach in treating dark circles.
+However, laser treatments and chemical peels are effective when used as part of a combination approach in treating dark circles.

 Hyaluronic acid facial fillers